A Valuable Benefit for Members of Electric Cooperatives

-Lane Electric seeks out the former member-owners who are due capital credits, even if they are no longer on our system.
-Approximately once a year, the co-op will post the names of the member-owners who have unclaimed capital credits in local papers.
-If after the 30-year period, and a 4-year notification process, the capital credits remain unclaimed, they become part of the cooperative’s permanent equity.
+Lane Electric seeks out former members who are owed capital credits, even if they are no longer in our system.
+The co-op waits four years after the capital credits are authorized for payment and then posts the names of the former members in local Lane County papers.
+If after the notification process, the capital credits remain unclaimed, they become part of the cooperative’s permanent equity.

 Other Capital Credit Questions?